-In this page you will find a colourful collection of Baroque composers.
-We can tell some about these gentlemen in the biographic sense.
-On the next page you will find the music.
+On this page you will find a colourful collection of Baroque composers.
+Below you can read some biographics, followed by a link to the music.

 Jan Anton Losy